1/19/2021: Print Reserves now available (with some restrictions)

 If a loan period is not indicated on the form, the IN-LIBRARY loan period will be used.

 The CIA Library makes every effort to comply with current copyright law regarding the use of photocopied material.

-As with all library circulation records, patron reserve records are confidential.
-Library staff members are not permitted to provide the names of anyone who has used reserve materials.
+As with all library circulation records, reserve records for individual patrons are confidential.
+We are not permitted to provide the names of anyone who has used reserve materials.